Grey Poupon

-Grey Poupon is a brand of Dijon mustard which originated in Dijon, France.
+Grey Poupon ([pupɔ̃]) is a global brand of Dijon style mustard which originated in Dijon, France in 1777.
+Grey Poupon began mass production in 1866.
+In Europe Grey Poupon is imported from France.

-The U.S. rights to the brand were acquired by the Heublein Company, later passing on to Kraft Foods.
+The U.S. rights to the brand were acquired by the Heublein Company in 1946, later passing on to Kraft Foods.
 Grey Poupon became popular in the United States in the late 1970s and 1980s as American tastes broadened from conventional American yellow mustards, aided in large part by a memorable advertising campaign emphasizing the product's association with luxury.

 Like other Dijon mustards, Grey Poupon contains a small amount of white wine.
 The American version is made with brown mustard seed grown in Canada.

 History

-Maurice Grey (b.
+In 1860 Maurice Grey (b.
 Urcy, France, 1816; d.
-1897), who was winning medals for his Dijon mustard machine in 1855, in 1860 was awarded a Royal Appointment for developing a machine that dramatically increased the speed of production of mustard.
-However, needing financing, which he obtained in 1866 from Auguste Poupon, another Dijon mustard manufacturer, the Grey–Poupon partnership produced their first mustard around 1866 in Dijon, France.
+1897), a mustard-maker based in Dijon, was awarded a Royal Appointment in 1860 for developing a machine that dramatically increased the speed of manufacture.
+In 1866 he received financing for putting it into use by partnering with fellow Dijon moutardier, Auguste Poupon, birthing Grey-Poupon.

 In 1946, the Heublein Company bought the American rights from the original company.

-In 1970, the directors of Grey Poupon and of another Dijon mustard firm, André Ricard, having earlier bought the popular Maille-label, formed a conglomerate called S.E.G.M.A.
+In 1952, deputy CEO Joseph Poupon and André Ricard bought the popular Marseilles brand Maille.
+In 1970, the directors of Grey Poupon and Maille formed a conglomerate called S.E.G.M.A.
 Maille.
 Soon afterwards, the new company decided to phase out the Grey Poupon label in France.

 In America, R. J. Reynolds Tobacco Company acquired Heublein in 1982 and merged it with Nabisco in 1985 to form RJR Nabisco.
 In 1999, Kraft Foods acquired Nabisco, including the Grey Poupon brand.

 In 2000, Amora-Maille was acquired by Unilever and UK trademark rights to Grey Poupon were assumed by it until 2005 when the rights were sold to G Costa & Company Limited, a subsidiary of Associated British Foods.
 In 2008, Associated British Foods folded G Costa into AB World Foods.

-Grey Poupon Dijon and wholegrain mustard are still produced in France for the European markets.
-Production of Grey Poupon for the American market moved to Holland, Michigan, from Pennsylvania following Kraft Heinz's expansion of its 120-year-old Holland production facility.
+Grey Poupon Dijon and wholegrain mustard are still produced in France for the European markets as well as Canada.
+Production of Grey Poupon for the American market moved from Pennsylvania to Holland, Michigan, following Kraft Heinz's expansion of its 120-year-old production facility there.
+The American version contains vinegar, sugar, fruit pectin and spices while the original French version does not.